singita585/ATM-Machine-in-python/README.md

-These codes will assist you to creating an ATM in python
+This python program shows you how to create an atm using python